nikitavoloboev/data/sharing/sharing.md

 I share all the things I am up to right now there.
 And I curate a [few Twitter lists](https://twitter.com/nikitavoloboev/lists) where I get most of my news from.

 ## Blog on [Medium](https://medium.com/@NikitaVoloboev)
-I write about various things, mostly programming and macOS tips.
+I write about various things, mostly programming and macOS.
 [Here](my-articles.md) are all the articles I wrote.

 ## Experiences on [Instagram](https://www.instagram.com/nikitavoloboev/)
 I share photos and stories from my life there.
 I also curate a [small page of beautiful pictures](https://instagram.com/prettiways) and various [Unsplash collections](https://unsplash.com/@nikitavoloboev/collections).